 This helped keep it stable and straight while I was screwing in the brackets.

 Carefully putting pressure on the mirror, we scored along the cut line.
-Jason took it out on the deck to snap it, and of course I forgot pictures.
-Sometimes, I’m just a terrible blogger!
+Jason took it out on the deck to snap it.
+(Of course I forgot pictures!)

-Cracking the mirror was nervewracking!
-It definitely wasn’t a perfect cut, but it was relatively straight.
+Our old mirror was very thick.
+While it definitely wasn’t a perfect cut, it was relatively straight.
 Since we were covering it with the wood frame anyway, it worked great for us!

 We taped off the rough edge to prevent any accidental hand slicing before we installed the frame.